sublayerapp/clag/README.md

 * Select Groq as your preferred LLM by setting CLAG\_LLM=groq in your environment

+### Using a Local Model

+* Have a model locally from either Ollama or Llamafile with an OpenAI compatible API

+* Have the API server running on port 8080

+* Select local as your preferred LLM by setting CLAG\_LLM=local in your environment

 ## Usage

 Currently support one command: "g".